New Approaches to Probing Minkowski Functionals: Formalism

-The real space expressions for the triplets of skewness $S^{(i)}$ are given below.
-These are natural generalizations of the ordinary skewness $S^{0}$ that is used in many cosmological studies.
-They all are cubic statistics but are constructed from different cubic combinations.
+The real-space expressions for the triplets of skewness $S^{(i)}$, which appear in the expressions for the MFs, are given below.
+These are natural generalizations of the ordinary skewness $S^{(0)}$ that is used in many cosmological studies, but are constructed from different cubic combinations.